olenaliuby/todo-list-app/README.md

 # To-Do List App

-> The To-Do List is a simple Django web application that allows users to create, manage, and organize their
+> The To-Do List is a user-friendly web application designed to streamline task management.
-> to-do tasks.
-It is built using the Django framework and follows the Model-View-Controller (MVC) architectural pattern.
+> Built using the Django framework and adhering to the Model-View-Template (MVT) architectural pattern,
+> it offers a robust platform for creating, organizing, and managing to-do tasks efficiently.

 ## Installing / Getting started